 Symptoms also include pain, which can be worse when you cough or sneeze.
 And, also sitting for long can aggravate the symptoms.

 Sciatica is usually a hidden problem.
-Sometimes, it can be easily treated with pain killers and can also through lifestyle changes.
+Sometimes, it can be easily treated with painkillers and can also be through lifestyle changes.

 The below include Sciatica pain

-- A soft mattress or in an awkward sleeping position.
+• A soft mattress or an awkward sleeping position.

 Now let us know about the causes of sciatica pain.

 A bone spur is an overgrowth of the bone which causes Sciatica pain, occurring on the vertebrae.
 It develops due to injury or from the wear and tear of the spine due to age.
 It can cause by irritating sciatica nerves.
-The lower back pain from a bone spur is common among people in or around the age of 60, can be hereditary, due to poor nutrition, and injury, causing them to develop at an early stage.
+Lower back pain from a bone spur is common among people in or around the age of 60 and can be hereditary due to poor nutrition and injury, causing them to develop at an early stage.

 It is also known as the protruding disc.
 When cushioning disc between vertebrae exerts force through a crack in the outer casing, it irritates the sciatic nerve leading to sciatica pain.